 Health Benefits of Figs

 Relieving constipation.
-The laxative and demulcent properties of fig help enhance digestion and regulate bowel movements.
+The laxative and demulcent properties of figs help enhance digestion and regulate bowel movements.

 Managing blood sugar levels.
-Figs have been shown to be effective stabilizing glucose in people with diabetes.
+Figs have been shown effective for stabilizing glucose in people with diabetes.

-Traditionally, figs have been used to make laxative preparations, to help alleviate constipation.
+Traditionally, figs have been used to make laxative preparations to alleviate constipation.
 In Latin America, figs are widely used in folk remedies.
-A fig leaf's decoction is gargled to relieve sore throat, as well as a remedy for diabetes and calcification in kidneys and liver, whereas figs boiled in milk are repeatedly packed against swollen gums.
+A fig leaf decoction is gargled to relieve sore throat as well as a remedy for diabetes and calcification in kidneys and liver, whereas figs boiled in milk are repeatedly packed against swollen gums.

-The latex of unripe figs and other part of the fig tree is also widely applied on warts, skin ulcers and sores, as well as taken as a purgative and vermifuge, although these are not considered safe procedures because of the risk of intoxication.
+The latex of unripe figs and other parts of the fig tree are also widely applied on warts, skin ulcers and sores, as well as taken as a purgative and vermifuge, although these are not considered safe procedures because of the risk of intoxication.

 How It Works

-Fig's leaves and fruits contain many active substances, such as phenolic compounds, mostly flavonoids, organic acids, anthocyanins, and coumarins, all of which have powerful antioxidant actions that contribute to enhance all body functions, including the immune system, warding off diseases and promoting cellular regeneration.
-Cyanidin-3-O-rutinoside (C3R) is the main anthocyanin found in fig fruits, and contribute with 92% of their total antioxidant capacity.
-The dark varieties are an excellent source of anthocyanidins, even better than red wine (see grape) and dark tea (see tea plant).
+Fig leaves and fruits contain many active substances, such as phenolic compounds, mostly flavonoids, organic acids, anthocyanins, and coumarins, all of which have powerful antioxidant actions that enhance all body functions, including the immune system, warding off diseases and promoting cellular regeneration.
+Cyanidin-3-O-rutinoside (C3R) is the main anthocyanin found in fig fruits, contributing 92% of their total antioxidant capacity.1,2 The dark varieties are an excellent source of anthocyanidins, even better than red wine (see grape) and dark tea (see tea plant).

-Often used to make laxative preparations, the fig fruit is also rich in dietary fiber, which contributes to alleviate constipation and aid with many other digestive problems, such as colic and dyspepsia.
+Often used to make laxative preparations, the fig fruit is also rich in dietary fiber, which helps alleviate constipation and aids with many other digestive problems, such as colic and dyspepsia.3

-Fig leaves on the other hand, are good for treating loss of appetite and diarrhea, as well as diabetes and skin problems.
-In scientific studies, fig's leaf extract has been shown not only to increase insulin production, but also to influence fat's metabolism, thus contributing to stabilize blood sugar levels and aiding with weight loss.
+Fig leaves, on the other hand, are good for treating loss of appetite and diarrhea, as well as diabetes and skin problems.
+In scientific studies, fig leaf extract has been shown not only to increase insulin production, but also to influence fat metabolism, thus helping to stabilize blood sugar levels and aiding with weight loss.4,5

-Figs are considered a super food for immunity, and the leaves are widely used by diabetic patients to help stabilize blood sugar levels.
+Figs are considered a superfood for immunity, while the leaves are widely used by diabetic patients to help stabilize blood sugar levels.3

 Fig Side Effects

 The latex of unripe fig fruits and other parts of the fig tree may be severely irritating to the skin if not removed promptly.
-It is an occupational hazard not only to fig harvesters and packers but also to workers in food industries, and to those who employ the latex to treat skin diseases.
+It is an occupational hazard not only to fig harvesters and packers, but also to workers in food industries and those who employ the latex to treat skin diseases.

 Dried figs are lower in soluble vitamins, like the B group, but still provide good amounts of minerals and fiber, both of which help with digestive health, as well as with bone density and glucose metabolism.

-The well-known metabolic and digestive benefits of figs are mainly attributed to their dietary fiber content, which contributes to lower cholesterol and glucose levels, as well as promoting digestion and regular bowel movements, thus helping relieve constipation.
+The well-known metabolic and digestive benefits of figs are mainly attributed to their dietary fiber content, which helps lower cholesterol and glucose levels, as well as promotes digestion and regular bowel movements, thus helping relieve constipation.

 Raw fig fruit also provides smaller amounts of iron, zinc, phosphorus, vitamin C, and vitamin A (as beta carotene), along with many other important nutrients.

-With only 74 kcal, 100 grams of fresh figs provide 6% and 12% of the recommended daily value for carbohydrates and dietary fiber.
+With only 74 calories, 100 grams of fresh figs provide 6% and 12% of the recommended daily value for carbohydrates and dietary fiber.